Gameplex-Software/Pterodactyl-Android-App/README.md

-# Pterodactyl-Android-App
+# RPM-Android-App
-Pterodactyl app for all android devices
+Gameplex RPM app for all android devices